supertuxkart/stk-website/wiki_untranslated/Projects.md

 {%translate "The [Gesture Therapy platform](https://pdfs.semanticscholar.org/b3f1/36317f77d67d269d09c2005254fe52baae49.pdf) is a system for upper limb rehabilitation developed by a Mexican team.","Projects page"%}

-{%translate "To showcase the capabilities of the Virtual Joystick system it uses, they released a [demo video](https://www.youtube.com/watch?v=8vSfHG7BHUk) showing the acceleration and steering of a kart in SuperTuxKart 0.8 being controlled through the movements of an arm.","Projects page"%}
+{%translate "In 2013, to showcase the capabilities of the Virtual Joystick system it uses, they released a [demo video](https://www.youtube.com/watch?v=8vSfHG7BHUk) showing the acceleration and steering of a kart in SuperTuxKart 0.8 being controlled through the movements of an arm.","Projects page"%}

 ## {%translate "Academic Research and Teaching","Projects page - section title"%}